chevah/geck/content/homework.rst

 We don't impose a fixed amount of work hours per week and you should work to an amount with which you care comfortable and really willing to work.

+The amount of work differ greatly from one person to another, but we do get suspicious if someone want to work more than 40 hours per week for an extended period of time, as everyone needs time for itself + sleep.

 You are in control
 ==================